MrRazamataz/notes/Geography/Urban Issues.md

 #### Economy:
 - total yearly economy worth £7 billion
--suffered from deindustrialisation and decline of steel manufacturing -each of the two universities employ over 4000 staff -students generate £120 million for the city
+- suffered from deindustrialisation and decline of steel manufacturing
+- each of the two universities employ over 4000 staff
+- Students generate £120 million for the city

 #### Environment:
 - described as the greenest city in Europe (cap)